demisto/demisto-sdk/demisto_sdk/commands/zip_packs/README.md

 ## unify-packs

-unify content packs to uploadable zip file.
+zip content packs to uploadable zip file.

 **Use Cases**:
-This command is used in order to create a zip file, able to be uploaded to Demisto via the "Upload pack" button in Demisto's marketplace or directly with the -u flag in this command.
+This command is used in order to create a zip file, able to be uploaded to Cortex XSOAR via the "Upload pack" button in Cortex XSOAR's marketplace or directly with the -u flag in this command.

 **Arguments**:
 * **-i, --input**